 Give employees responsibility, but plan together

 At what moments do you apply your recently received feedback?
 Do you plan these moments or are you constantly aware of your point of development?
 Discuss these questions with the employee and guide this as a manager.
 Think about a specific style of learning and give employees the autonomous power to take responsibility.
 Set frameworks and guide on successes.
-Decide at what times you should use technologies and when you will need an offline conversation.
+Decide at what times you should use an employee feedback software and when you will need an offline conversation.

 How do you receive honest and constructive feedback?